-Join Jim LaPier for an in-depth discussion in this video Basic navigation, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Basic navigation, part of Learning Vectorworks (2014).

 …Creating objects on the visible screen is great, but we often need to…look at different parts of our drawing and focus on different areas.…To accomplish this, we'll use the zoom and panning tools to navigate our drawings.…We can see I have a few rectangles here on the screen.…Some are within the document boundaries, and some are not.…Let's go up to the View bar, and we'll find three buttons and a drop down.…The first is the Zoom To Page Area.…This will zoom and center just the page of our drawing.…The next is Zoom Objects.…